longturn/freeciv21/docs/General/install.rst

     Development of Freeciv21 is primarily done with :file:`gcc`, the GNU project's excellent C and C++ compiler.
-For complete cross-platform support the LongTurn community uses the LLVM project's :file:`clang-cl` compiler, which is supported on Linux, Windows and Mac OS X.
+For complete cross-platform support the LongTurn community uses the LLVM project's :file:`clang-cl` compiler, which is supported on Linux, Windows and macOS.

 The Cmake program
     Freeciv21 developers generally use :file:`cmake`, the Kitware make program.
 You can check if you have